immutable/contracts/test/trading/seaport/zones/immutable-signed-zone/v1/README.md

 ## E2E tests with signing server

-E2E tests will be handled in the server repository seperate to the contract.
+E2E tests will be handled in the server repository separate to the contract.

 ## Validate order unit tests